microsoft/code-with-engineering-playbook/design-reviews/recipes/engagement-process.md

 1. There is a wide distribution of anticipated workload, or story pointing, across the dev crew
 1. The developer cannot clearly illustrate all tasks required for the story

 > **Tip:** After sprint planning is complete the team should consider hosting an initial design review discussion to dive deep in the design requirement of the stories that were identified.
-This will provide more clarity so that the team  can move forward with a design review, syncronously or asynchronously, and complete tasks.
+This will provide more clarity so that the team can move forward with a design review, synchronously or asynchronously, and complete tasks.

 ## Sprint Backlog Grooming